 It is a good idea to start enhancing your CV while you are still at university.
 You can develop additional skills by undertaking voluntary work, getting involved in medical school societies or becoming an academic course or clinical representative.

-Skills and experience can also be gained from taking an 'elective', a period of clinical experience undertaken during your degree, which students usually decide to spend abroad, many going to developing countries.
+Skills and experience can also be gained from taking an 'elective', a period of clinical experience taken during your degree.
+A lot of students who take an elective decide to go abroad, with many going to developing countries.

 Some medical students spend an additional year at medical school (lengthening a five year course to six years) studying for an intercalated degree.
 This involves taking a year out from the medical curriculum to study and carry out a research project in a different, usually science-related, subject area.